Second Honduran Civil War: Consequences

-The war costed more than 2 million dollars in the damage of infrastructure, many historical buildings of Tegucigalpa were damaged by guns, the Market and national mail were burned to the ground.
+The war cost more than 2 million dollars in the damage of infrastructure, many historical buildings of Tegucigalpa were damaged by guns, the Market and national mail were burned to the ground.
 Is supposed that more than 3,000 identified soldiers were killed in battle, most of their bodies were buried in common pits, and there's a non identified number of wounded and disappeared troops, more than 50 identified civilians died during the attacks.
-This war costed the lose of diplomatic relations of Honduras between its neighborhoods, several other nations, and the United States.
+This war costed the loss of diplomatic relations of Honduras between its neighborhoods, several other nations, and the United States.
 There was another military insurrection against Tosta Carrasco.
 All this instability gave rise to the Carias Andino Dictatorship.